 The first generation of CMCs simply involved dispersing one ceramic phase in the form of particles or fibers in another different or same ceramic phase that acted as the matrix.
-It was found that only when the dispersed phase was in the form of very long fibers was there a substantial increase in the effective toughness of the CMC.
+It was found that only when the dispersed phase was in the form of very long fibers was there a substantial increase in the toughness of the CMC.
 Leading from that, currently, CMC parts are created additively.
 First, ceramic fibers are laid flat or woven together to form sheets/plies.
 Then a preform/mold/scaffolding in the shape of the final part is created by stacking the plies one on top of another.
 Among several other processing steps The preform is then infiltrated with the ceramic matrix phase to get the final part.
 The primary architectural design in such cases is within the plane of each ply.
 Since, in the stacking direction, at the most, the plies can be simply rotated in-plane with respect to each other.
-Due to this reason these CMCs are typically termed 2D CMCs.
-One of the primary hurdle that is stopping us from taking advantage of CMC is that 2D CMC parts are invariably weaker–by almost an order of magnitude–in the out-of-plane direction and are prone to ‘splitting’ failure.
+Due to this reason, these CMCs are typically termed 2D CMCs.
+One of the primary hurdles that is stopping us from taking advantage of CMC is that 2D CMC parts are invariably weaker–by almost an order of magnitude–in the out-of-plane direction and are prone to delamination failure.
 There are currently attempts to circumvent this problem through the use of sophisticated 3D architectures.
-For example consider the case of ICTS.
+These architectures are constructed using a variety of new fabrication techniques such as slip casting, ice templating, robo-casting, and weaving techniques adapted from the textile industry.
+For example, consider the case of integral ceramic textile structures (ICTSs).
+The fiber preforms of these CMCs are created using 3D textile weaving methods that produce interlaced in-plane and through-thickness fibers.
+The fibers in ICTSs that bridge multiple plies enhance out-of-plane toughness properties and alleviate the delamination problems characteristic of 2D CMCs.For example consider the case of ICTS.